sahuno/DNAme_BulkONT_Cancer_wf/README.md

 my bedmethyl is showing coverage instead of methylation in my igv
-- name your bedmethyl file with an `.bedmethyl` extension before loading into IGV
+- rename your bedmethyl file with an `.bedmethyl` extension before loading into IGV